-Due to such amazing specs and features, this smartphone was the most talked about the time is was launched.
+Due to such amazing specs and features, this smartphone was the most talked about at the time it was launched.
 After Android 5.0 Lollipop OS was released, Motorola immediately rolled out this latest official update for Moto X 2014.

-If your Moto X 2014 has still not received this update than don’t worry as in this article we’ll discuss some easy but detailed steps on how to install Android 6.0 Marshmallow based Cyanogenmod 13 custom ROM on Moto X 2014 smartphone.
+If your Moto X 2014 has still not received this update then don’t worry as in this article we’ll discuss some easy but detailed steps on how to install Android 6.0 Marshmallow-based Cyanogenmod 13 custom ROM on Moto X 2014 smartphone.

 Try this at your own risk.
-If any damage happens to your Moto X 2014 then nether do I nor the CM developers will be held liable for that.
-If you have no idea about this stuff then I strongly recommend you to stop right at this point.
+If any damage happens to your Moto X 2014 then neither do I nor the CM developers will be held liable for that.
+If you have no idea about this stuff then I strongly recommend you stop right at this point.
 Any simple mistake can severely damage your phone.
 Although there are least chances that your phone will get damaged still I recommend to read, follow and implement every step correctly without any mistake.

-- Backup all the data present on your phone including your contacts, messages, call logs, memos, whatsapp messages, installed apps etc. You can copy them on your external SD card or for more safety on PC.
+- Backup all the data present on your phone including your contacts, messages, call logs, memos, WhatsApp messages, installed apps, etc. You can copy them on your external SD card or for more safety on PC.
 This is highly recommended as everything needs to be wiped in the last step of this procedure.

-- Make sure that Motorola mobile specific USB drivers are installed on your PC.
+- Make sure that Motorola mobile-specific USB drivers are installed on your PC.
 You can manually install the drivers from the link given below:

-Lets flash the Android 6.0 Marshmallow based CM 13 ROM now.
+Let’s flash the Android 6.0 Marshmallow-based CM 13 ROM now.

-Procedure to install Android 6.0 Marshmallow on Moto X 2014:
+Steps to install Android 6.0 CM 13 on Moto X 2014:

 Step 1: Download both the package files on your computer.
 Do not extract these zip files.

-Step 3: Then safely disconnect your phone from PC.
+Step 3: Then safely disconnect your phone from the PC.
 Switch it off completely until it vibrates.
 Now you need to boot into bootloader mode.
-For that press and hold Volume down key + Power button simultaneously until you land into bootloader mode.
+For that press and hold the Volume down key + Power button simultaneously until you land into bootloader mode.

-Step 4: Now using Volume up and down keys you can perform various operations like restart bootloader, enter recovery mode, start bootloader mode etc. Now using Volume keys open Recovery mode option and select it using Power button.
+Step 4: Now using Volume up and down keys you can perform various operations like restart bootloader, enter recovery mode, start bootloader mode etc. Now using Volume keys open the Recovery mode option and select it using the Power button.

 Step 5: As soon as you hit the power button your phone will boot into TWRP recovery mode.

-Step 6: Then press back button to enter the main menu of recovery and select the Wipe option.
+Step 6: Then press the back button to enter the main menu of recovery and select the Wipe option.